Medical Information Only. Always consult your healthcare provider before enrolling in any clinical trial.

 What the Registry Record Tells You About NCT02076958

-The ClinicalTrials.gov registry entry for NCT02076958 describes a study currently listed as completed.
-It is categorized as NA, which is the standard way researchers label where a study sits along the investigational pathway from early safety work through later efficacy and post-marketing evaluation.
+The ClinicalTrials.gov registry entry for NCT02076958 describes a study currently listed as completed, categorized as NA.
 The registered enrollment target is 457 participants, a figure that helps gauge the scale of data the investigators plan to collect.
-The listed sponsor is University of Maryland, College Park, which has 43 total studies on file at ClinicalTrials.gov, and sponsors are the parties responsible for study design, oversight, and regulatory filings.
+The listed sponsor is University of Maryland, College Park, which has 46 total studies on file at ClinicalTrials.gov.

 Frequently Asked Questions